pzktit/ktitlatex/README.md

 ## Want more?

-Please visit [ktitlatex-devcontainer "Example of using DevContainers for LaTeX document preparation in Visual Studio Code"](https://pzktit.github.io/ktitlatex-devcontainer/) to learn how the used DevContainer was prepared and how to prepare your own.
+Please visit [ktitlatex-devcontainer](https://pzktit.github.io/ktitlatex-devcontainer/) to learn how the used DevContainer was prepared and how to prepare your own.